 In this module you will develop an understanding of the fundamental issues in the digital society.
 You will investigate the diffusion of technological innovations such as mobile technologies, social media, cloud computing and Big Data in the private and public sectors.
 You will examine the impact of technological changes for individuals, organisations and societies in a global context, and consider the strategies which can be employed in response.
 You will also look at the potential social consequences of digital technologies, such as privacy, security, intellectual property and protection of data.

-In this module you will develop an understanding of the role of online communities in digital innovations.
-You will look at the emergent management and leadership theories related to online communities, considering how leaders emerge in the online space and the characteristics of effective online leadership.
-You will examine social network theory and how digital platforms can be effectively managed.
+In this module you will develop an understanding of the role of online collaboration platforms in fostering and managing digital innovations.
+You will look at the emergent management and leadership theories related to online communities and virtual teams, considering how leaders emerge in these online spaces and the characteristics of effective online leadership.
+You will examine social network theory and how online collaborations can be effectively managed.

 Dissertation Preparation and Research Methods